 Now we’re on to the most important question, is it ok to pick the runt of the litter? we’ll discuss all the important bits and give you our overall advice.

-Firstly, when you go to visit the breeder and you see the litter of puppies, watch how the runt interacts with the mother and siblings.
-Right away you’ll get an understanding of how much of a “runt” the runt, really is! (excuse the tongue twister!)
+Firstly, when visiting the breeder to view the puppies, watch how the runt interacts with the mother and siblings.
+Right away, you’ll understand how much of a “runt” the runt really is! (excuse the tongue twister!)

 The better the interactions are amongst the mother and siblings, signifies that this runt hasn’t been rejected too much and will indicate they have had some level of support.
 A great sign to look for.

 Converse with the breeder and ask if the runt has had check-ups from a veterinarian (if they haven’t, they should) Don’t decide before the breeder gets the runt checked.

 This will be a big factor in your overall decision, sometimes runts will develop health issues that unfortunately cannot be helped.
 This is a sad reality, but one that happens quite frequently.